Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Security groups **only contain allow** rules
 * Security groups rules can reference by IP or by security group
-* Security groups are acting as a “firewall” on EC2 instances
+* Security groups are acting as a "firewall" on EC2 instances
 * They regulate:
   * Type + Protocol
     * Control of inbound network (from other to the instance)